Public theology. Human flourishing. The good life.

 Show Notes

 Want more NSE?
 JOIN NSE+ Today!
-Our subscriber only community with bonus episodes designed specifically to help you live a good life, ad-free listening, and discounts on live shows
+Our subscriber only community comes with bonus content, ad-free listening, and early access to tickets for our live shows.

 Subscribe to episodes: Apple | Spotify | Amazon | Google | YouTube